eldenbishop/war-compare/README.md

 # war-compare #

 An extermely simple single file drop-in that allows two WAR applications to dynamically compare themselves at runtime.
+This is done via direct communication between running applications, no access to the file system of either machine is required.

 Say you are testing a Java web application, what version is it?
 What is different from the one running in QA?
 What files, classes or jars have changed?
 A visual tree browser lets you drill down to find the exact files that